tyler-frazier/applied_machine_learning/src/schedule.md

 	  			- What is the shape of the images test set?
 	   			- Estimate a probability model and apply it to the test set in order to produce the array of probabilities that a randomly selected image is each of the possible numeric outcomes (look towards the end of the basic image classification exercises for how to do this — you can apply the same method applied to the Fashion MNIST dataset but now apply it to the hand written letters MNIST dataset).
 			- Use np.argmax() with your predictions object to return the numeral with the highest probability from the test labels dataset.
-	  		- Produce a histogram for your randomly selected image that illustrates the probability of that imaging being the selected number
+	  		- Produce a plot of your selected image and the accompanying histogram that illustrates the probability of that image being the selected number

 ## Week 3 (2/8)
 - Monday: